Natural Look, not “Light” makeup

 Match the color of foundation to the natural color of your skin in neck/chest area.
 Some people (especially with fair skin) often choose a color darker than the skin tone, and that is fine for social events.
 However, in photography, always match your foundation color to the rest of your skin.
 If you prefer to alter the skin tone in your photograph, the whole skin color can be adjusted darker or warmer to make it look most attractive during editing.

 The color of the lips should be one notch darker than the best look in person.
 The lips should be shifted in the direction of darker red.
-Also, lip gloss is often effective in making the lips fuller.
+Also, lip gloss is often useful in making the lips fuller.

 Wax your eyebrows a couple of days in advance.
 Trying to reshape the brows through retouching process is possible, but costs more time and money than getting them waxed in real life.